Indus Valley Terracotta Human Figurines

 Compared to the human figurines, the anthropomorphic ones are relatively fewer in number and are typically represented as carrying oval or cylindrical objects, believed to represent musical or ritualistic instruments.
 These figurines, like the former, have been discovered both independently and as a part of larger domestic scenes, in which they are seated on beds, stools or carts, with some engaged in manual work such as grinding.

-Unlike the molded tablets of the time, these figurines were hand modelled, likely using three techniques: pinching, used to create sharper ridges for facial features; appliqué, used to attach clay shapes — for eyes, eyebrows, lips, breasts and jewellery — to the main figure; and incision, used to produce designs and patterns by carving into wet clay.
+Unlike the moulded tablets of the time, these figurines were hand modelled, likely using three techniques: pinching, used to create sharper ridges for facial features; appliqué, used to attach clay shapes — for eyes, eyebrows, lips, breasts and jewellery — to the main figure; and incision, used to produce designs and patterns by carving into wet clay.
 Interestingly, the figurines typically had flattened backs and uneven feet, possibly an intentional feature, which rendered them unable to stand unsupported and allowed only frontal viewing.
 Almost all terracotta figurines from this period were created out of two vertically joined halves of fine clay, which may have been sourced from the beds of rivers and lakes in the region.
 Scholars believe that the process and intention behind their creation may have also had a symbolic resonance — the two vertically joined halves, for instance, connoting a Harappan concept of dualism and self-integration, or the conceptual melding of the male and female.

 Differing interpretations of this group of terracotta objects, particularly the female figurines, offer different attributions.
 Some scholars propose a cultural or ceremonial significance and others cite religious symbolisms, some dubiously claiming the figurines to be representations of the Mother Goddess cult.
-As with so many other cultural artifacts uncovered from the Indus Valley sites, the purpose and meaning of the terracotta human figurines remains a mystery, in large part due to the fact that the Indus script has not yet been fully deciphered.
+As with so many other cultural artefacts uncovered from the Indus Valley sites, the purpose and meaning of the terracotta human figurines remains a mystery, in large part due to the fact that the Indus script has not yet been fully deciphered.

 In total, around 8,500 fragments of figurines have been excavated since 1920, most of which were found in a broken state attributed to wear-and-tear and trampling.
 Although the figural content of these fragments — now scattered across museums in India, Pakistan and Europe — fail to provide definitive insights, the stylistic and material aspects of the Indus Valley terracotta figurines provide the basis for a broad understanding of the life and material culture of Indus Valley Civilisation.